Mouth Breathing

 Respiratory infection

-Each of these factors or a history of any one of them make it physically difficult for a person to nasal breathe.
+Each of these factors, or a history of any one of them, makes it physically difficult for a person to breathe through the nose.
 If nasal breathing is not possible, the body’s only choice is to mouth breathe.
-In less than 4 minutes, permanent damage occurs without oxygen.
-The body begins utilizing the emergency access hole (the mouth) when needed to allow you to continue to live, but without all the other benefits of nasal breathing.
+The body begins using the emergency access point, the mouth, when needed, allowing you to continue living, but without all the other benefits of nasal breathing.

-Over time, mouth breathing weakens the muscles of the tongue, which can lead to low tongue posture or an abnormal swallowing pattern.
-This can affect speech, swallowing, breathing, and chewing—yep, chewing!
+Over time, mouth breathing weakens the muscles of the tongue, which can lead to low tongue posture and an abnormal swallowing pattern.
+This can affect speech, swallowing, breathing, and chewing, yes, chewing.
 This means your digestive system is affected too!

 Nasal Breathing